mmahmed13/Text_Analytics-Connectavo/README.md

  3. Run a mongo server with `mongod` in command line
  4. `cd Text_Analytics-Connectavo`
  5. Run virtual environment with `connect\Scripts\activate`
- 6. Run api.py with `python api.py` — This will fire up a flask server on [http://127.0.0.1:5000/]
+ 6. Run api.py with `python api.py` — This will take a few minutes to store all the data in MongoDB and will then fire up a flask server on [http://127.0.0.1:5000/]

- Note: nltk may require some packages to be downloaded when imported.
+ ##### Note: nltk may require some packages to be downloaded when imported.
 You can download it using `nltk.download(<package>)` after `import nltk`

  [http://127.0.0.1:5000/]: http://127.0.0.1:5000/